-Microsoft’s new View Mixed Reality feature was announced last week along with new Surface Laptops and its new Windows 10 S operating system.
-Of course, for us the most interesting part is the news that Microsoft is building augmented reality into Windows 10.
+Microsoft’s new View Mixed Reality feature was announced last week along with new Surface Laptops and its latest Windows 10 S operating system.
+The most interesting part is the news that Microsoft is building augmented reality into Windows 10.
 The strangely termed “View Mixed Reality,” (with echoes of HoloLens and Google’s Daydream View headset) will be included in Windows 10 later this year.

 Microsoft did a quick demo on the upcoming headsets with its partners.
 Here is a short video with highlights.